Elizabeth Warren’s story prompts a reminder about current laws on pregnancy and the workplace | Produced by Advertising Publications

 If you believe your rights have been violated

 If you or a loved one may be experiencing discrimination or harassment related to pregnancy, it’s important to act quickly: In many cases, you must file a charge within 180 days in order to take legal action.
-You can do so at the EEOC website; by calling the EEOC at 800-669-4000 (TTY: 800-669-6820); or visiting an EEOC office in person (there is an office in downtown Seattle; search here to find other offices.).
+You can do so at the EEOC website; by calling the EEOC at 800-669-4000 (TTY: 800-669-6820); or visiting an EEOC office in person — there is an office in downtown Seattle; search here to find other offices.
 The law bars your employer from retaliating against you for contacting the EEOC or filing a complaint.

 In the state of Washington, you can also file a complaint with the Washington State Human Rights Commission.
 Additionally, complaints regarding accommodations during and after pregnancy — including breaks for pumping breast milk — can also be sent to the state Office of the Attorney General (833-389-2427; pregnancy@atg.wa.gov; or via this form.